15 Insanely AMAZING Day Trips from Merida

 Terminal 50 Oreinte Station with bus outside

-Many of them are air-conditioned and relatively comfortable (see photo above), while others have no air conditioning.
+Some of the buses are air-conditioned and relatively comfortable (see photo above) like the one to Celestun, while others like the one to Mayapan have no air conditioning.
 They’re much cheaper because they stop whenever a passenger wants to get off or on the bus.
-You’ll probably be taking a second class bus to all of these destinations except Valladolid and Campeche.

 There are no assigned seats.